How inmate James Dennis made an agonizing choice to end decades on death row

 The results are impossible to predict.

 Gross cited the case of Terry Harrington, who was convicted with a friend, Curtis McGhee, of the 1977 murder of a retired police captain in Iowa.
 Both were granted new trials.
 McGhee took a no-contest plea and was released.
 Harrington chose to go to trial, but prosecutors dismissed the case instead.
-The dismissal resulted in his release, but only later, after a lawyer found evidence that the prosecutors had improperly handled McGhee's plea, was he exonerated as well.
+The dismissal resulted in his release and exoneration.
+But only later, after a lawyer found evidence that the prosecutors had improperly handled McGhee's plea, was he exonerated as well.

 Lawyers also negotiated no-contest pleas in the case of the West Memphis 3 — men who were convicted of killing three Arkansas Cub Scouts in 1993.
 Not all of the three men wanted to enter the plea, but they agreed because one of them, Damien Echols, was suffering severely from 18 years on death row.